onflow/flow-nft/README.md

 // ...

-let collection = account.getCapability(ExampleNFT.CollectionPublicPath)
+// Get the regular public capability let collection = account.getCapability(ExampleNFT.CollectionPublicPath)
     .borrow<&{ExampleNFT.ExampleNFTCollectionPublic}>()
     ?? panic("Could not borrow a reference to the collection")

-let nft = collection.borrowExampleNFT(id: 42)
+// Borrow a reference to the NFT as usual let nft = collection.borrowExampleNFT(id: 42)
     ?? panic("Could not borrow a reference to the NFT")

+// Call the resolveView method
+// Provide the type of the view that you want to resolve
+// View types are defined in the MetadataViews contract
-if let view = nft.resolveView(Type<MetadataViews.Display>()) {
+// You can see if an NFT supports a specific view type by using the `getViews()` method if let view = nft.resolveView(Type<MetadataViews.Display>()) {
     let display = view as!
 MetadataViews.Display